 The procedure begins with a comprehensive evaluation, where our dentists inspect the teeth, gums, mouth, jaw joints, and muscles.
-We also review your medical and dental history, take necessary diagnostic x-rays and imaging as well as screen for periodontal disease.
-Once we’ve outlined a treatment plan, we’ll discuss in detail the specifics of your procedure as well as the time and cost associated with your porcelain veneers.
+We also review your medical and dental history, take necessary diagnostic x-rays and imaging, and screen for periodontal disease.
+Once we’ve outlined a treatment plan, we’ll discuss the specifics of your procedure and the time and cost associated with your porcelain veneers.

 While the porcelain veneers are being made at a dental laboratory, we may fit you for temporaries.
-This will also give you an opportunity to “try on” your proposed treatment to be sure they are exactly what you had in mind.
-The final porcelain veneers will be tinted to match the color of your natural teeth and they will be permanently bonded to the front of your teeth for beautiful and natural-looking results.
+This will also allow you to “try on” your proposed treatment to be sure they are exactly what you had in mind.
+We tint the final porcelain veneers to match the color of your natural teeth and permanently bond them to the front of your teeth for beautiful and natural-looking results.

 Find out how you can get the smile you’ve always wanted with porcelain dental veneers.
 Contact Barataria Dental to schedule a consultation with one of our highly trained dentists.

 Porcelain Veneer FAQs

 How long do dental veneers last?

 With proper care and maintenance, porcelain veneers can last for many years.
-Porcelain veneers are durable and highly resistant to stains from food and drink so you can be sure your smile will remain youthful and bright.
-As with any dental restoration, regular visits to the dentist are needed to monitor and maintain the longevity of your porcelain veneers.
+Porcelain veneers are durable and highly resistant to stains from food and drink, so you can be sure your smile will remain youthful and bright.
+As with any dental restoration, make regular visits to the dentist to monitor and maintain the longevity of your porcelain veneers.